State Space Models for Event Cameras: Experiments

 \subsection{Setup}

 \textbf{Implementation details.} Our models are trained using 32-bit precision arithmetic across 400k iterations, making use of the ADAM optimizer \cite{kingma_iclr2015} and a OneCycle learning rate schedule \cite{smith_iclr2018} that decays linearly from its highest value.
 We adopt a mixed batching technique that applies standard Backpropagation Through Time (BPTT) to half of the batch samples and Truncated BPTT (TBPTT) to the other half.
-This technique was introduced in the RVT \cite{Gehrig_2023_CVPR} and ablated in their supplementary material.
+This technique was introduced in the RVT \cite{Gehrig_2023_CVPR}.
 We found it to be equally effective also for SSMs.
 For the S4(D) method, details can be found in \cite{gu2022efficiently, gu_nips2022}.
-As for S5 \cite{smith2023simplified}, we are the first to develop an efficient implementation from scratch in PyTorch; existing public versions of S5 are only available in JAX.
+As for S5 \cite{smith2023simplified}, we utilize an efficient implementation from scratch in PyTorch; the original public version of S5 is available in JAX.
 Data augmentation is carried out through random horizontal flips and zooming operations, both inward and outward.
 Event representations are formed based on 50 ms time windows that correspond to 20 Hz sampling frequency, divided into T = 10 discrete bins.
 We incorporate a YOLOX detection head \cite{yolox2021} that integrates IOU, class, and regression losses, averaged across both batch and sequence lengths during each optimization phase.
 Bandlimiting is implemented during training and inference of the SSM model by masking the output matrix \textbf{C} as explained in \ref{sec:method:low_pass_bandlimiting:masking}.
-In case of \( H_2 \) norm, we add it as term to the loss function of the model.
+In the case of \( H_2 \) norm, we add it as a term to the loss function of the model.
 We conduct training on the GEN1 dataset using A100 GPU, employing a batch size of 8 and a sequence length of 21.
 We use a global learning rate of 2e-4, which is propagated to the SSM components.
-For the 1 Mpx dataset, we train with a batch size of 24 and a sequence length of 5, using a learning rate of 3.5e-4 across two A100 GPUs.
+For the 1 Mpx dataset, we train with a batch size of 12 and a sequence length of 10, using a learning rate of 3.5e-4 across two A100 GPUs.

 \textbf{Datasets.} The Gen1 Automotive Detection dataset \cite{Tournemire20arxiv} comprises 39 hours of event camera footage with a resolution of 304 $\times$ 240 pixels.
 It includes 228k bounding boxes for cars and 28k for pedestrians.
 Using original evaluation criteria \cite{Tournemire20arxiv}, we discard bounding boxes having a side length shorter than 10 pixels or a diagonal less than 30 pixels.